 - Module 4: Seminar on how to operate the quality assurance process for assurance providers and certification bodies

-The QualitEE project intends to ‘kick start’ the sustainable operation of quality assurance within at least 8 countries.
+The QualitEE project intends to ‘kick start’ the implementation of national quality assurance schemes.
 This requires a solid business case with an active promoter generating market demand through well-established benefits, as well as independent assurance providers, a financial model and ‘buy-in’ from a wide range of stakeholders.

-To support the uptake and success of quality assurance for energy efficiency services across Europe the following publications are being developed:
+To support the uptake and success of quality assurance for energy efficiency services across Europe the following publications have been developed:

 - A research report analysing successful models for quality assurance in other industries

-- Case studies of best practices – each national promotion team will work hard to find a sustainable business case for quality assurance in their country.
-This publication intends to ‘cross fertilise’ best practices to ensure success and provide a basis of learning for other countries to use to develop their national schemes.
+- Case studies of best practices – each national promotion team has worked hard to find a sustainable business case for quality assurance in their country and has documented the process.
+These publications intend to ‘cross fertilise’ best practices to ensure success and provide a basis of learning for other countries to use to develop national schemes.
+View the reports here.